April 18th in history:

 Twenty-one-year-old Nathan Hale was hanged as a spy by the British on this date in 1776 in New York City.
 Hale had gone behind enemy lines to observe the movements of British troops.

-The American colonists were rebelling against England’s King George the 3rd, who was crowned on this date in 1761.
-George set a record as England’s longest-reigning monarch, serving for 59 years…a record broken on September 22nd, 1896, by his granddaughter, Queen Victoria.
+The American colonists were rebelling against England’s King George III, who was crowned on this date in 1761.
+George set a record as England’s longest-reigning monarch, serving for 59 years — a record broken on September 22nd, 1896, by his granddaughter, Queen Victoria.

 Anne of Cleves was queen of England for a very short time, only six months.
-She was the fourth wife of King Henry the 8th, who had the marriage annulled.
+She was the fourth wife of King Henry VIII, who had the marriage annulled.
 Anne was born on September 22nd, 1515.

 September 3 in history: